Rodrigo Duterte: Political career in Davao City

 After the 1986 People Power Revolution that toppled the regime of President Ferdinand Marcos, Duterte was appointed officer-in-charge vice mayor of Davao City by President Corazon Aquino.
 In the 1988 local elections, he ran for mayor under Lakas ng Dabaw, a local political alliance, defeating former OIC Mayor Zafiro Respicio by a narrow margin of 6,000 votes.

 As mayor of Davao City, Duterte made efforts to unite the different tribes and political groups in the city.
 He set a precedent by designating deputy mayors to represent the administrative districts, as well as the Lumad and Moro peoples in the city government; this was later copied by other cities in other parts of the Philippines.

 In December 1990, Duterte joined the Nacionalista Party upon the persuasion of Senator Juan Ponce Enrile.
 In 1992, he successfully defended his seat from 1st district representative Prospero Nograles.
 In 1995, after Flor Contemplacion, a Filipina, was executed in Singapore after confessing to a double murder, Duterte allegedly burned a flag of Singapore (though this claim was later denied) and joined 1,000 employees of Davao City in protest.

 In 1998, because he was term-limited to run again for mayor, Duterte ran and won as congressman of the city's 1st district under Laban ng Makabayang Masang Pilipino.
 He was a member of five House committees, namely: National Defense, Public Order and Security, Health, Transportation and Communications, and Cooperative Development.
 He filed 64 measures, including 45 bills, with one enacted into law—Republic Act No. 8969, which declared the third Friday of August a special holiday in Davao City.
 He expressed disinterest with his new post, describing it as less engaging compared to his time as mayor.
 He attempted to resign in 1999 after his son Paolo was accused of mauling a hotel guard, but House Speaker Manny Villar and President Joseph Estrada declined his resignation.

 After embarking on a diplomatic trip to Brazil between 2000 and 2001, Duterte made a brief stopover in the United States, but as he was about to step out of the Los Angeles International Airport, he was held up by law enforcement officers and interrogated about his travel documents.
 After the stopover, Duterte never again returned to the United States.

-In 2001, he was elected mayor of Davao for a fourth unconsecutive term, defeating his former ally, incumbent Mayor Benjamin de Guzman.
+In 2001, he was elected mayor of Davao for a fourth unconsecutive term, defeating his former ally, incumbent Mayor Benjamin de Guzman; his estranged sister Jocelyn attempted to run against him as well, but was disqualified by the Commission on Elections.
 He was re-elected in 2004, defeating de Guzman for the second time, and in 2007 with virtually no opposition.
 In 2003, Duterte formally laid out the scope of Davao City's Chinatown, the first Chinatown in Mindanao, along the newly renamed Magsaysay Street, while establishing the Davao City Chinatown Development Council to oversee the area's development.